goodow/GDLiveStreaming/README.md

 ## Example

+To run the example project:
+  1. Clone the repo, run `git submodule update --init` in the root directory.
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+  2. Run `pod install` from the Example directory and open `GDLiveStreaming.xcworkspace` file.

 ## Requirements